 3. In the box below, comment on the difference between nominal and constant price operational expenditure for the current disclosure year and 10-year planning period, as disclosed in Schedule 11b.

-Box 2: Commentary on difference between nominal and constant price operational expenditure forecasts
+Box 2: Commentary on difference between nominal and constant price operational expenditure forecasts lotes on Forecast Information

 (as per commentary above)